DigixGlobal/acid-solidity/README.md

 This is a simple contract that burns DigixDAO tokens in exchange for a pro-rated amount of ETH.

+## Configuration

+The deployer of the contract must configure and fund the contract.
+Please see the [configuration](https://github.com/DigixGlobal/acid-solidity/blob/master/DEPLOYMENT.md) steps.

 ## Refund Steps - Kovan

 ### Approve dissolution contract on your DGD account